Make-School-Courses/BEW-1.1-RESTful-and-Resourceful-MVC-Architecture/Lessons/02-Git-and-GitHub/README.md

 Pair up with someone you haven't worked with yet.

 Clone your partner's repository.
 Then, both make changes to the _same lines of code_ and try to push your changes.
+See if you can resolve the merge conflict!

+After resolving, commit and push your final changes.
+Now you should both see the same code.

 <!-- > -->